civol/HDLRuby/README.md

 ##### Specializing generic systems

-A generic system is specialized by invoking its name and passing as argument the values corresponding to the generic arguments as follows:
+A generic system is specialized by invoking its name and passing as an argument the values corresponding to the generic arguments as follows:

 ```ruby
 <system name>(<generic argument value's list>)
 ```

-If less values are provided than the number of generic arguments, the system is partially specialized.
+If fewer values are provided than the number of generic arguments, the system is partially specialized.
 However, only a fully specialized system can be instantiated.

 A specialized system can also be used for inheritance.
 For example, assuming system `sys` has 2 generic arguments, it can be specialized and used for building system `subsys` as follows: